There is a specific kind of evening in Maui that should probably come with a liability waiver.

 Klaus and the Contessa

 I want to be upfront about my qualifications at this point in the story, because they are relevant context.
 I had read books about sailing.
-I had sailed small boats a handful of times.
+I had sailed small boats on lakes far, far inland a handful of times.
 I had the kind of theoretical confidence that lives entirely in one's head and has not yet been introduced to actual water.

 This is the state in which I arrived in Honolulu and began searching for a boat capable of crossing the Pacific Ocean.